 The wall along the hill and the security posts in Amer Fort

 Amer Fort is one must-see heritage site around Jaipur.
 It is an exceptional palace and fort sitting on a high hill, protected with a wall all around.
-Situated right above Maotha lake, it is considered one of the most romantic palaces of India.
+Situated right above Maotha Lake, it is considered one of the most romantic palaces in India.

 Especially, the third courtyard – Sheesh Mahal is brilliant with hunting murals, mirror mosaics, and exquisite colored glasses.
-These are extremely beautiful and at some time, every part of it with a purpose either to illuminate the courtyard from the little reachable sunlight and keeps the place cool by artificial winds.
+These are extremely beautiful and at some time, every part of it with a purpose either to illuminate the courtyard from the little reachable sunlight or keep the place cool by artificial winds.
 Just Amazing!

 From early morning to late afternoon, we had an amazing experience here exploring the Fort and the lifestyle of Kings.
 We had lunch later on a highway Dhabha famous for truck drivers to enjoy the delicacy of Egg Bhurji with parathas.